webrecorder/browsertrix/docs/deploy/ansible/digitalocean.md

 cd browsertrix-cloud
 ```

 2. [Look at the configuration options](https://github.com/webrecorder/browsertrix-cloud/blob/main/ansible/group_vars/do/main.yml) and modify them or pass them as extra variables as shown below.
+If you haven't configured `kubectl`, please enable the `configure_kube` option

 3. Run the playbook:
 ```zsh